scriptotek/almar/README.md

 # Almar &middot; [![Travis](https://img.shields.io/travis/scriptotek/almar.svg)](https://travis-ci.org/scriptotek/almar) [![Codecov](https://img.shields.io/codecov/c/github/scriptotek/almar.svg)](https://codecov.io/gh/scriptotek/almar) [![Code Health](https://landscape.io/github/scriptotek/almar/master/landscape.svg?style=flat)](https://landscape.io/github/scriptotek/almar/master)

 Almar (formerly Lokar) is a script for batch editing and removing controlled classification and subject heading fields (084/648/650/651/655) in bibliographic records in Alma using the Alma APIs.
 Tested with Python 2.7 and Python 3.4+.

 It will use an SRU service to search for records, fetch and modify the MARCXML records and use the Alma Bibs API to write the modified records back to Alma.

 The script will only work with fields having a vocabulary code defined in `$2`.
-Since the SRU service does not provide search indexes for any vocabulary, almar does a search using the `alma.subjects` + the `alma.authority_vocabulary` indices to find all records having a subject field A with the given term and a subject field B with the given vocabulary code, but where A is not necessarily equal to B. It then filters the result list to find the records where A is actually the same as B.
+Since the Alma SRU service does not provide search indexes for specific vocabularies, almar instead starts by searching using the `alma.subjects` + the `alma.authority_vocabulary` indices.
+This returns all records having a subject field A with the given term and a subject field B with the given vocabulary code, but where A is not necessarily equal to B, so almar filters the result list to find the records where A is actually the same as B.

 [![asciicast](https://asciinema.org/a/4hpi7n6s6ll3b5djykuqs2y8f.png)](https://asciinema.org/a/4hpi7n6s6ll3b5djykuqs2y8f)

 ## Installation and configuration

 1. Run `pip install -e .` to install `almar` and its dependencies.
-2. Create a `almar.yml` configuration file in the directory you're planning to run `almar` from.
+2. Create a configuration file.
+Almar will first look for `almar.yml` in the current directory, then for `lokar.yml` (legacy) and finally for `.almar.yml` in your home directory.

-Here's a minimal `almar.yml` file to start with:
+Here's a minimal configuration file to start with:

 ```
 ---